Make a St. Patrick’s Day party candy bar.

 – chocolate gold coins (Aiden’s favorite)

 – peanut butter duets (aka peanut butter pillows – my favorite)

 We stuck with the green – rainbow – gold theme, perfect for St. Patrick’s Day.

 I finally took down my old spice rack that we got as a wedding gift, probably still had the same spices in them (yikes!), and I replaced it with this magnetic chalkboard.
 The chalkboard is a thrifted frame painted white and the center is sheet metal sprayed with chalkboard spray paint.

 It will be a fun little spot to decorate for holidays.

-*Don’t forget to stop the ends of your ribbons from fraying with this quick tip.
+*Don’t forget to stop the ends of your ribbons from fraying by burning the edge with a flame.